yarhon/YarhonRouteGuardBundle/README.md

 Twig tag arguments are split into two parts: first one is route context array, second one, after the `as` keyword, specifies required reference type in literal form.

-Route context array has following arguments:
+Route context array has the following arguments:
 * routeName (string, required)
 * parameters (array, optional, default value: [])
 * method (string, optional, default value: 'GET').